 - Mix the flours and the salt together in a large bowl.
 Mix the yeast and the warm water in a cup and let hydrate for 15 minutes.
 Meanwhile, mix the lard into the flour with your hands until it looks like a coarse meal.

 - To make the pies, roll the dough into a rough log and slice off 1/3 of it.
-Now cut each piece into thirds.
-Take out one of the pieces from the larger portion of dough and keep the rest covered with a damp cloth.
+Now cut each chunk into thirds, so you have 3 small pieces and 3 large pieces.
+Take out one of the large pieces and keep the rest covered with a damp cloth.

 - To make the tops of the pies, roll out each smaller piece of dough to about the same thickness — they should be smaller, about 5 inches in diameter.
 Lay the top on the venison filling.